wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleGetX() and handleGetSX(), Response Path

-The response event of both `GETX` and `GETS` is `GetXResp`, which is handled by `handleGetXResp()`.
+The response event of both `GetX` and `GetS` is `GetXResp`, which is handled by `handleGetXResp()`.
 The main body of the handler is the logic to perform state transition.
-If the state of the block is `IS`, meaning that the cache has issued a `GETS`, but the lower level granted exclusive ownership, then the state will transit to either `M`, if the response event carries dirty data (which will happen if the lower level cache is non-inclusive), or transit to `E`.
+If the state of the block is `IS`, meaning that the cache has issued a `GetS`, but the lower level granted exclusive ownership, then the state will transit to either `M`, if the response event carries dirty data (which will happen if the lower level cache is non-inclusive), or transit to `E`.
 In addition, the current cache also decide whether to grant shared or exclusive ownership to the upper level.
 The decision is made by checking the number of entries in the MSHR register (`protocol_` and the line state are also checked, but they are not of major interest).
-If the MSHR register does not contain any other request other than the original `GETS`, then exclusive ownership is granted by calling `sendResponseUp()` to send a response event with the command `GetXResp`, and the original requestor is also added as an owner.
+If the MSHR register does not contain any other request other than the original `GetS`, then exclusive ownership is granted by calling `sendResponseUp()` to send a response event with the command `GetXResp`, and the original requestor is also added as an owner.
 Otherwise, since the MSHR already queues a few requests on the address, it is likely that the following